EmilZackrisson/RepositoryLinter/README.md

 ## Features

-- Checks that the repository contains a README file and that it contains a LICENSE file.
+- Checks that the repository contains a README file and that it contains a LICENSE.
 - Checks that the repository contains a .gitignore file.
 - Checks if there are GitHub WorkFlow files (.github/workflows/).
-- Checks all files if they contain "test" and print the file name.
+- Checks if there are any test files in the repository.
+(Files with the word "test" in the path.)
 - Checks the repository for secrets using [Trufflehog](https://github.com/trufflesecurity/trufflehog).
 - Run linter on a batch of repositories.
+- Configuration using a yaml file.

 ## Run the program